groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

 ### 5. Choose the Right Region

-Download from the region closest to your application to reduce latency and data transfer costs.
+Download from the region closest to your application to reduce latency and data‑transfer costs.

 ## Integrating with GroupDocs.Signature